How Broken Bones Heal

 - has a medical condition such as osteoporosis, osteogenesis imperfecta, diabetes, or anemia

-- takes certain medicines (such as corticosteroids)
+- takes some types of medicines (such as corticosteroids)

 - drinks alcohol